r-bk/tighterror/README.md

    reporting.
 1. Minimize the runtime overhead on error path.
 No dynamic memory allocation (by default).
-1. Minimize the runtime overhead of handling a group of errors.
+1. Minimize the runtime overhead of matching a group of errors.
 1. Minimize the coding effort:
    - define errors in a markup language and generate Rust boilerplate code automatically